-A look at some of the issues around abandonment on financial sites, and how longer forms can be made more palatable for users.
+A look at some of the issues around abandonment on financial sites, and how longer forms can be made easier for users.

-Our recent Remarketing Report found that finance abandonment rates were an average of 79.3% for July, August and September 2016, higher than the overall average of 74.4% for all sectors.
+Our most recent Remarketing Report found that finance abandonment rates were an average of 75.7% for Q3 2018.

-It should be noted why this figure is different from the 79.3% we present above.
-Firstly, our data comes direct from client websites, secondly, the survey results covered both online and offline applications, so the two figures aren’t comparable.
+It should be noted why this figure is different from the 75.7% we present above.
+Firstly, our data comes direct from client websites, secondly, the survey results covered both online and offline applications, so the two figures aren’t directly comparable.

 The reasons given are interesting though: